 In other words, a transition from the human level to the God level!
 We do not, and cannot, have these four aspects of God’s image now, but verse 49 makes an astounding statement: “As we have borne the image of the man of dust, we shall also bear the image of the heavenly Man [Christ].”

 What amazing insight!
 God doesn’t merely want angel-like servants—He desires a family of children, like Him, with whom He will share eternity!
 A family of beings He can build with and relate to on an equal plane.
+That is the answer to the question, why were you born?
 But in order for God to have a real family, the family members have to be perfect, like Him.

 It turns out that what God wanted—to turn physical beings into members of His family—would take time, enormous sacrifice and the willing participation of the created beings.